denizoglu/bdd/01_Preliminaries.markdown

 ...
 ```

-# 8. Install and Use Logwatch Log Analyzer and Reporter to Get Reports on Your Server
+# 8. Install and Use `logwatch` Log Analyzer and Reporter to Get Reports on Your Server

 To keep logs fo what is happening to/with your server, I would recommend you to install [`Logwatch`](https://sourceforge.net/projects/logwatch).
 It analyzes and reports important events in the server.
 Install it with `apt` as usual: